gdraheim/timetrack-odoo/tabxlsx.md

 The original implementation in tabtotext was based on openpyx1 the resulting xlsx files were inspected how to write them with just Python's internal `zipfile`.
 The xlsx reader is using `zipfile` and Python's internal `xml.etree`.
 This should be portable to JPython and IronPython as well.
+And tests showed tabxlsx to be 10x faster than openpyx1 for small datasets.

 Have fun!